 Click to watch the entire broadcast event.

-If you missed last weeks coverage, check out the Discussion on the Opioid Crisis: Part I.
+If you missed our coverage, check out the Discussion on the Opioid Crisis: Part I.

-Check back next week for our Part III coverage on the discussion between Dr. Monica Bharel and Dr. Jerome Adams, the US Secretary General.
+Check back in for our Part III coverage on the discussion between Dr. Monica Bharel and Dr. Jerome Adams, the US Secretary General.